threefoldfoundation/www_threefold_io/content/partners/our_world_free_zone/index.md

 <br/>

 The government of Zanzibar is undertaking several initiatives to shift its economy from being largely dependent on tourism to embracing the IT sector.
-As part of this vision they have partnered with ThreeFold via ZICTIA, the Zanzibar Communication Corporation, to create the world’s first digital free zone.
+As part of this vision they have partnered with ThreeFold via [ZICTIA](https://zictia.go.tz/), the Zanzibar ICT Infrastructure Agency, to create the world’s first digital free zone.

 <br/>